JacksonKuo/blog/_posts/2025-4-3-app-defense-part-11.markdown

 * `DROPLET_IP`
 * `DROPLET_SSH_PRIVATE_KEY`

 Droplet specific private key is loaded locally.
 Note there's two options for uploading using `github_actions_secret`: `plaintext_value` and `encrypted_value`.
-Both options transfer the secret over TLS encrypted, but `encrypted_value` should be used if you want a  layer of protection against the terraform statefiles being compromised.
-I'll do a little digging here and see what's the best practice.
+Both options transfer the secret over TLS encrypted, but `encrypted_value` should be used if you want a  layer of protection against the terraform statefiles being compromised.[^4] I'll do a little digging here and see what's the best practice.
 ```bash
 resource "github_actions_secret" "droplet_ip" {
   repository       = "app-springboot"